itsamisha/KINO/README.md

 # KINO
-An E-commerce website for 2-1 database project my first reposiratory
+An E-commerce website for 2-1 CSE216 (Database) project